piyushagarwal08/JU-Notes/RPA.md

 ## Exceptions
 * There are 2 kinds of Exception that are:
-    1. Business Exception ~> In Case of issues in data , invalid data,missing information in data.
+    1. Business Exception ~> In Case of issues in data , invalid data,missing information in data. business rule exceptions are something you defined while building the process(exceptions which are expected and there is no chance of record getting success even if we retry)
         Transaction status is ```set as failed``` and transaction is ```not re-tried```
     2. System/Application Exception ~> In case application not available(UI Element not available or unknown error) Transaction is ```re-tried```